-Welcome to the second installment in our continuing series: A Trip Through Time: Then and Now.
+Welcome to the second installment in our continuing series: A Trip Through Time: The Mojave Desert Then and Now.

-Ladies and gentlemen, the Captain has turned on the Fasten Seatbelt sign.
-We hope you enjoy your flight with us as we return to the magical, majestic and oftentimes mysterious past.
+Ladies and gentlemen, Captain John has turned on the Fasten Seatbelt sign.
+We hope you enjoy your flight on Desert Way Airlines as we return to the magical, majestic and oftentimes mysterious past of the Mojave Desert.
 It’s a short flight, so don’t expect candied peanuts.

 We’ve added a few surprises along the way to keep you entertained and informed.
 Buckle up, buttercup.
 It’s going to be a heck of a ride.

 Hesperia School House, located on Main Street near C Avenue, is the oldest building in Hesperia, California.
 Hesperia’s first school house was erected in 1883.

 The earliest photo, taken in 1890, shows Pioneer Hall, the building which served as the original schoolhouse.
 The building still stands.

 Former Canadian, Frank D. Ryerse, purchased the George Miller General Store in 1907.
 In 1908 it fell victim to a fire.
 Ryerse rebuilt and made it fireproof.
 The store is the first cement structure built in Daggett.

 The store was later sold to Frank’s cousin and business partner, Homer Ryerse.
 It was robbed by safe crackers of $1600 dollars of gold dust in 1953.
 The crime went unsolved.
 To learn more about Daggett, please read our previous article here: http://www.thedesertway.com/daggett-ca/